ingl3585/axiom/README.md

   state/history_state.json    historical backfill resume state
 ```

 Raw files are the audit trail.
 Bronze files are cleaned enough for analysis.
-Silver files are where strategy research should happen.
+Silver files are the model-ready feature tables.

 ## Current Scope